rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 And if they participate in the market they will experience Bitcoin as a
  [medium of exchange](medium-of-exchange.md).
-And then finally they would experience
+And then lastly,
- Bitcoin as a *store of value*
+ when they seek to save for the future, they will experience
- if they seek to save for the future.
+ Bitcoin as a *store of value*.
 This may seem odd and overly simplistic, but it is the inevitable conseuqence of Bitcoin being true.